realh/gnvim/README.md

 * Better support for "smooth" touchpad scrolling

-* Scrollbars (one for each vim split window ie multiple per GU window) might even be possible
+* Scrollbars (one for each vim split window ie multiple per GUI window) might even be possible

 ## Building and installing